MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 -   Weakness of central government (prevailing self-interest of the single States – it was a union only in name)

--   Inflation caused by printing of money
+-   Inflation caused by printing of money (they did not have a national currency)

--   High taxes on farmers leading to a bloody uprising in 1786 called “Shays rebellion”
+-   High taxes on farmers leading to a bloody uprising in 1786 called “Shays rebellion” (

 4. What took place in Philadelphia in 1787?
 Who chaired it?